gabmartin/gabmartin/README.md

 - 👋 Hi, I’m @gabmartin.
-English is not my first language, so take it into consideration when reading this file.
+English is not my first language, so take it into consideration while reading this file.
 - 👀 I’m interested in game development, storytelling and filmmaking.
 - 🌱 I’m currently learning CSS, HTML and Javascript.
 I discovered programming in university, where I learnt the basics of html and css.
 I also created an RPG 2D game in Unity for my final degree project.